-{¶46} Sunesis's assignment of error is sustained.
-The judgment of the trial court is reversed and we enter judgment in favor of Sunesis on the issue of liability only.
-The issue of damages, if any, is not before this court.
+{¶45} Consequently, we find that the trial court erred in granting summary judgment in favor of Thistledown.
+Sunesis's assignment of error is sustained.
+The judgment of the trial court is reversed on the issue of liability only; the issue of damages, if any, is not before this court.

-{¶47} Judgment reversed and remanded to the trial court for further proceedings consistent with this opinion.
+{¶46} Judgment reversed and remanded to the trial court for further proceedings consistent with this opinion.